Pascal (programming language): Borland-like Pascal compilers

 Borland's Turbo Pascal, written by Anders Hejlsberg, was written in assembly language independent of UCSD and the Zürich compilers.
 However, it adopted much of the same subset and extensions as the UCSD compiler.
 This is probably because the UCSD system was the most common Pascal system suitable for developing applications on the resource-limited microprocessor systems available at that time.

-The shrink-wrapped Turbo Pascal version 3 and later incarnations, including Borland's Object Pascal and Delphi and non-Borland near-compatibles became popular with programmers including shareware authors, and so the SWAG library of Pascal code features a large amount of code written with such versions as Delphi in mind.
+The shrink-wrapped Turbo Pascal version 3 and later incarnations, including Borland's Object Pascal and Delphi and non-Borland near-compatibles, became popular with programmers including shareware authors, so the SWAG library of Pascal code features a large amount of code written with such versions as Delphi in mind.

 Software products (compilers, and IDE/Rapid Application Development (RAD)) in this category: